MadeOfMagicAndWires/mprog-project/DESIGN.md

 ## Model class diagram

-Our app will contain at least four model classes whose hierachy will look something like this:
+Our app hierachy will look something like this:

 ![Class Diagram](pics/design/ClassDiagram.png)